chromium/chromium/mojo/public/tools/bindings/README.md

 ### Unions

 Mojom supports tagged unions using the **union** keyword.
-A union is a collection of fields which may taken the value of any single one of those fields at a time.
+A union is a collection of fields which may take the value of any single one of those fields at a time.
 Thus they provide a way to represent a variant value type while minimizing storage requirements.